nubenetes/awesome-kubernetes/docs/terraform.md

 * [thenewstack.io: Terraform on AWS: Multi-Account Setup and Other Advanced Tips](https://thenewstack.io/terraform-on-aws-multi-account-setup-and-other-advanced-tips/)
 * [medium: How to Provision AWS Infrastructure with Terraform? 🌟](https://medium.com/faun/provisioning-aws-infrastructure-with-terraform-6ab885fb3fcb)
 * [middlewareinventory.com: Terraform import All AWS Security Groups – How to 🌟](https://www.middlewareinventory.com/blog/terraform-import-securitygroup-aws/)
+* [hashicorp.com: Terraform AWS Provider Continues to Expand Coverage](https://www.hashicorp.com/blog/terraform-aws-provider-continues-to-expand-coverage) During 2021, HashiCorp and Amazon Web Services have partnered to bring hundreds of new services and features to the Terraform providers for AWS and AWS Cloud Control.

 {==